Gr-Nobel/cracked-ticktick-windows/README.md

 [Download Here](https://github.com/yazdipour/cracked-ticktick-windows/releases)

 ## How to use?
+You should download the 32 bit version of ticktick to make this work.
+[Official Download Page of Ticktick](https://ticktick.com/about/windows)
 Copy the exe file inside installed path (usually `C:\Program Files (x86)\TickTick`)

 ## How I made it